 Driver’s License Suspension After Missouri DWI

-An underage driver who is arrested for DWI Missouri will face an immediate suspension or revocation of their driving privileges.
+An underage driver who is arrested for driving while intoxicated will face an immediate suspension or revocation of their driving privileges.
 The length of the suspension or revocation will depend on a number of circumstances, including the underage driver’s criminal record.
 For example, first-time underage DWI offenders may have their license suspended for a period of up to 90 days, whereas repeat offenders could face longer suspensions or revocations.

 Teens can obtain a driver’s permit when they turn 15 years old, and an intermediate license once they are 16 years old.
 But, the law states that drivers must not have been convicted of any alcohol-related offense over the last 12 months in order to obtain an intermediate license.
 This means if a driver with a driver’s permit is convicted of underage DWI, he cannot obtain his intermediate license until 12 months have passed since his conviction.

-Anyone who is convicted of DWI for underage drivers in Missouri can face possible jail time.
-First-time underage DWI Missouri offenders face a maximum of six months behind bars, but repeat offenders can face longer sentences.
+Any underage driver who is convicted of driving while intoxicated in Missouri can face possible jail time.
+First-time underage driving while intoxicated (DWI) offenders face a maximum of six months behind bars, but repeat offenders can face longer sentences.
 It’s not common for a judge to sentence a first-time offender to six months in jail, but it is a real possibility that every defendant in this situation should prepare for just in case.

-Being convicted of an underage DWI in Missouri can also lead to substantial fines.
+Being convicted of a Missouri DWI as an underage driver can also lead to substantial fines.
 The judge presiding over your case has the authority to impose fines of up to $500 for first-time offenders and more than $1,000 for repeat offenders.

 Have you been charged with DWI for underage drivers?
 If so, contact the attorneys at The Missouri DWI & Criminal Law Center at once.
 Our criminal defense attorneys will aggressively defend your rights and protect your freedom.